Las Vegas Council candidates propose solutions on homelessness

 Questioning the current approach

-But Melissa Clary, a project manager with the U.S. Department of Veterans Affairs, said she has the necessary experience too, serving for three years on the board of the Southern Nevada Homelessness Continuum of Care.
+But Melissa Clary, a project manager for the U.S. Department of Veterans Affairs, said she has the necessary experience, too, serving for three years on the board of the Southern Nevada Homelessness Continuum of Care.

 A vocal critic of the city’s courtyard project, the so-called one-stop shop for homeless services, Clary questioned long-term operational funding and whether Las Vegas wasn’t duplicating adjacent services offered by nonprofits and adding staffing burdens to a lean city budget.